This week's Agent Spotlight features Jim McCarthy of Dystel & Goderich Literary Management.

 A list of Dystel & Goderich clients is available on the website.

-Mr. McCarthy's clients include: Cyn Balog, Cynthia Ceilan, Alyssa Day, Mark Henry, Geoff Herbach, Philip Hui, Phoebe Kitanidis, Victoria Laurie, Daniel Marks, Richelle Mead, Caroline Richmond, Michelle Rowen, Mindi Scott, Margaret C. Sullivan, Jessica Spotswood, Denise Grover Swank, Robin Talley, Julia Templeton, Suzanne Young, among others.
+Mr. McCarthy's clients include: Cyn Balog, Cynthia Ceilan, Alyssa Day, Mark Henry, Geoff Herbach, Philip Hui, Phoebe Kitanidis, Victoria Laurie, Daniel Marks, Richelle Mead, Caroline Richmond, Michelle Rowen, Mindi Scott, Margaret C. Sullivan, Jessica Spotswood, Denise Grover Swank, Robin Talley, Julia Templeton, K.M.
+Walton, Suzanne Young, among others.

 E-mail: Yes (preferred).